 Azonto Ghost is spoken in Twi, one of Ghana's major languages, and thanks to director, producer and screenwriter Scilla Owusu, she was able to summarize and give context as to why the man's so excited—and it's a simpler reason than we thought.

 "The woman is pregnant but she was too shy to tell her husband.
 The husband finally convinces her to tell him what news she was hiding from him," Owusu says.
 "She then lets him know she's 3 months pregnant.
 He's so happy and gives thanks to the Lord and is very relieved to hear the great news."

 It's definitely interesting to see how films like these are used in a fresh way online.
 Regardless of how we engage with the content via watching the film or meme generation, we still end up with uncontrollable laughs.

-For our Twi speakers, check out Azonto Ghost in full below.
+For our Twi speakers, check out Azonto Ghost in full on Youtube.

 - These Fine Art Versions of Popular Memes are the Best Thing On ... ›

 - The Best African Memes of 2016 - OkayAfrica ›

 - The Best African Memes of 2017 - OkayAfrica ›

 - These 9 'Black Panther' Memes Using Nollywood Clips Are Beyond ... ›

 - Turns Out It's Illegal To Reshare Memes, According To South African ... ›